I was 15 years old, and my life was over.

 I’m telling you my story because I know how horrible it is to feel alone, like there is no one in the world who loves you.

-I’m telling you this because if you’re feeling hopeless and powerless I want you to know that there is stronger version of yourself in the future who wants you to keep going.
+I’m telling you this because if you’re feeling hopeless and powerless I want you to know that there is a stronger version of yourself in the future who wants you to keep going.

 It’s OK if you can’t hear her.
 I don’t want you to go to that dark place before you get help because not everyone comes back.
 I was lucky.